HaoNLe/FashionWebapp/IntroTodeepLearning.md

 # Introduction to Deep Learning
-Deep learning is a deep topic.
+Deep learning is a deep topic (pun intended).
 It also happens to have a large vocabulary so don't fret if you feel overwhelmed: keep calm and ask google.
+There are links provided throughout this document as a resource for you to read into the topics though they are not necessary.
 Let's dive in.

 ## Table of Contents
 * Overview